inthenile/gw2api/README.md

 # To-do(s)
+-add a function to recall the fetch if loading takes too long?
 -rewrite buildstorage to display only one build template at a time? maybe <br>
 <s>-Revisit styling?</s> Swapped over to Tailwind, will update as I go. <br>
 -add more information as key-value pairs to be displayed for specific endpoints (how many items are in the bank, shared inventory and so forth?) <br>